AdamuAbba/hashnode-articles/Simulate your first Lightning transaction on the Bitcoin regtest network Part 2 (MacOS).md

 - confirm that we have the correct bitcoin.conf settings
 - spin up a Bitcoin network
 - Ensure we are on the regtest network
-- Prepare the first lightning node aka `lnd1` for some action ✅
+- Prepare the first lightning node aka `lnd1` for some action
-  - Spin up node ✅
+  - Spin up node
-  - Create wallet ✅
+  - Create wallet
-  - Get some information about the node ✅
+  - Get some information about the node
-  - Generate an Address ✅
+  - Generate an Address
-  - Fund the `lnd1` wallet with some bitcoin ✅
+  - Fund the `lnd1` wallet with some bitcoin
     - load up our existing local Bitcoin wallet
     - send some bitcoin to generated `lnd1` wallet address (to be sent to `lnd2` later on)
   - Check wallet balance
 - Prepare the second lightning node aka `lnd2` for some action
-- connect the lightning nodes to form a peer
-- open a payment channel between two lightning nodes
-- create an invoice from one node
-- initiate fulfillment of invoice (transaction) from the second node
-- kill both lightning and the Bitcoin network after the transaction

 ### 📜 Introduction

-Welcome to part 2 of the series my fellow Bitcoin/lightning developer.
-I know you're itching for some action...
+Welcome to Part 2 of our series, fellow Bitcoin/Lightning developers.
+I'm sure you're itching for some action...

 ![morty cop](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExaGs0czQycTVkamp0ZmlxbTF0eDYxa21rcHM0dTRnemh4NWZwenVxMSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/YRiRZGlioGVLAwo86B/giphy.gif)